StefanGecko/ComputerDatabaseCucumber/readme.md

 # Description:
-This automation framework is build to automate the computer database assignment =.
+This automation framework is build to automate the computer database assignment with the cucumber framework.
 It follows the Page Object Model pattern and from the project structure you can see that the elementActions(validate,button,dropdown and input) are in a package that is called common under main folder and also there is a Pages package present that is used to locate the elements and write the methods that are going to be used in the tests later.
-In the test folder we have 2 packages that are tests(BasePage that has the setup for starting the tests) and Utils(that contains the retry logic if a tests fails upon execution and the Extend Manager classes that are going to be needed for the report.)
-The BaseTest class has existing implementation with the web driver manager via maven so the project can be downsized and there is no need to download and import the driver.exe files.
+In the test folder we have 2 packages that are tests(BasePage that has the setup for starting the tests) and Utils(classes that take a screenshot when error in validation or test occurs and to send email to the client) The BaseTest class has existing implementation with the web driver manager via maven so the project can be downsized and there is no need to download and import the driver.exe files.

 # TestCase coverage in the automation process: